 The important Truvada side effects include rare but reversible drop in kidney function and some issues in people who are infected with Hepatitis B. Common side effects include gastric upset when starting the medication.
 This normally settles quickly and is gone within 1-2 weeks.

-Starting PrEP can be tricky and I highly recommend you talk with a HIV specialist who actively prescribed Truvada for prevention.
+Starting PrEP can be tricky and I highly recommend you talk with a gay friendly doctor who prescribes PrEP – Truvada for prevention.
 They will be able to help organise testing to ensure you start the process in the safest way possible.

 Post Exposure Prophylaxis “PEP” is a treatment with HIV medications thought to help reduce the chance of HIV taking hold in the body after a significant exposure to HIV.